jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 * New Calculated Column Expression Editor and Syntax

-* Queries and Shared Queries
+* Queries (and Shared Queries)

-* Merged Filters
+* Predicates and Merged Filter Functions

+* Quick Search - no wildcards

 * Layout Changes